widoz/twig-wordpress/README.md

 The package provide filters, functions and other stuffs into twig by define `modules`.

-Modules are class instances that implements an interface `Unprefix\Twig\Module\Injectable` used by the Provider `Unprefix\Twig\Module\Provider` that allow us to retrieve all modules to be set into `twig` instance.
+Modules are class instances that implements an interface `TwigWp\Module\Injectable` used by the Provider `TwigWp\Module\Provider` that allow us to retrieve all modules to be set into `twig` instance.

-There is a filter `unprefix_twig_modules` within the `Provider::modules` method that allow third party softwares to hook into the modules list so, they'll be able to add other filters, functions, tags or whatever they want to use to extend the twig instance (read about how to extend twig here [https://twig.symfony.com/doc/2.x/advanced.html](https://twig.symfony.com/doc/2.x/advanced.html)).
+There is a filter `twigwp.modules` within the `Provider::modules` method that allow third party softwares to hook into the modules list so, they'll be able to add other filters, functions, tags or whatever they want to use to extend the twig instance (read about how to extend twig here [https://twig.symfony.com/doc/2.x/advanced.html](https://twig.symfony.com/doc/2.x/advanced.html)).

 ### Escapers

-Unprefix Twig for WordPress define as filters and functions the followings:
+Twig for WordPress define as filters and functions the followings:

 - esc_html
 - esc_html__